-How to Set Up Docker on Proxmox
+How to Set Up Docker in Proxmox on a VM/LXC

 proxmox virtual machine creation.